isomerpages/moe-chijtp/_departments/Arts/Drama.md

 *   Presenting involves the development of expressive communication processes which may lead to performance.
 Students apply the elements and conventions of drama to a practical knowledge of dramatic forms and styles as they develop a range of performance skills.
 In this domain students learn to value the processes of rehearsal and refinement as they work towards a shared goal.

 *   Reflecting involves interpretation, critical analysis and evaluation of their own and others’ dramatic works.
 Students demonstrate their understanding of the application of elements and conventions to a range of dramatic forms and styles.
 In this domain students learn to use the vocabulary of drama to communicate in written and oral forms.

+#### ASSESSMENT IN DRAMA

+* * *

+Objectives of assessment will incorporate the following:

+**Understanding**

+Students should be able to demonstrate understanding of the performance possibilities of text and other stimuli and the differing roles of actor, director, stage manager and technician in their realisation.

+**Devising**

+Students should be able to demonstrate the ability to devise dramatic material and reflect on its effectiveness.

+**Performing Skills**

+Students should be able to demonstrate performing skills in drama The above is based on the assessment requirement as stipulated in the IGCSE Examination.
+However, at lower secondary levels, expectations will be adjusted to suit the capabilities and objectives of the respective levels.
+However, the IGCSE assessment objectives should be adhered to in when students commence their 2 year IGCSE Drama course in Secondary 3.